KingAb04/PeakPH_Commerce/README.md

-# Coolpals PeakPH Website Structure
+a# Coolpals PeakPH Website Structure

 ## Project Overview
 This is an e-commerce website for camping gear and outdoor equipment built with PHP.